 Key Sanctions Issues in Civil Litigation and Arbitration

 Economic sanctions issues can create added complexities for parties who wish to engage in litigation or arbitration or who find themselves defendants or respondents in such proceedings.
-This chapter explores the judicial challenges available to parties who become sanctioned, how economic sanctions can impact a party’s choice of counsel, how economic sanctions issues arise in litigation and arbitration, and issues that parties should be aware of to minimize their risks of becoming embroiled in sanctions-related adversarial proceedings.
+This chapter explores the legal representation of parties subject to sanctions, the judicial challenges available to parties who become sanctioned, how economic sanctions issues arise more broadly in litigation and arbitration, and issues that parties should be aware of to minimise their risks of becoming embroiled in sanctions-related adversarial proceedings.

 Key sanctions issues in litigation